Who We Are: The Directors of the NLCLT

 Simon helped found LESS, Morecambe Bay Community Renewables and is currently a trustee of the charity, Lancaster Green Spaces which supports Friends groups in the district

 Simon is a former owner of retail and manufacturing businesses, and manages several rental properties.
-He is currently refurbishing the Victoria Hotel - a Victorian pub in the Marsh area of Lancaster.
+He has been refurbishing Victorian buildings in Lancaster and is coordinator for the Forest Friends project.

 Gina Dowding was elected in May 2013 to Lancashire County Council, representing Lancaster Central Division.
 She is a former City councillor and a cabinet member on Lancaster City Council where she had responsibility for partnerships, consultation with the community, and leading key strategic policy work such as LA21 and the Local Strategic Partnership.
 She previously worked for the NHS as a Health Promotion Specialist for 12 years, a non-clinical post which involved health development advice; working in a number of settings including universities and prisons; and work with the Healthy Cities Office of the World Health Organisation.